Yolo County CASA

 Equity Statement

-Yolo County CASA is an Equal Opportunity organization.
-We do not discriminate on the basis of ancestry, race, color, religion (includes religious dress and grooming), sex (includes pregnancy, childbirth, breastfeeding and/or related medical conditions), gender, gender identity, gender expression, age, national origin, disability (physical and mental including HIV and AIDS), genetic information, military or veteran status, marital status or sexual orientation or request for FMLA.
+Yolo County CASA is an Equal Opportunity organization committed to a discrimination-free environment.
+We do not tolerate discrimination based on ancestry, race, color, religion (including religious dress and grooming), sex (including pregnancy, childbirth, breastfeeding, and related medical conditions), gender, gender identity, gender expression, age, national origin, disability (physical or mental, including HIV and AIDS), genetic information, military or veteran status, marital status, sexual orientation, or requests related to FMLA.
+Inclusivity and equity are fundamental to our mission, and we uphold these values in all aspects of our work.

 Organization Data